It’s 2022, planes are full once again and airlines have removed the wavers they put into place during the pandemic.

 Frequent Delta flyers and cardholders of the co-branded Delta SkyMiles American Express cards get some benefits when flying basic economy:

-- If you have an eligible SkyMiles Credit Card from American Express, you receive your First Bag Free on Delta flights booked with your SkyMiles Credit Card.
+- If you have a Delta SkyMiles Gold, Platinum or Reserve Card from American Express, you receive your First Bag Free on Delta flights booked with your SkyMiles Credit Card.
 The benefit extends to up to 8 travel companions, who must be listed on the Card Member’s reservation — for a total of 9 passengers.

-United continues to have the harshest restrictions on their Basic Economy passengers.
+United has some of the harshest restrictions on its Basic Economy passengers.

 - When you choose a Basic Economy ticket, your complimentary seat will be automatically assigned prior to boarding, and you won’t be able to change your seat once it’s been assigned.
 Advance seat assignments may be available for purchase during booking and up until check-in opens.
 You’ll be eligible to purchase Economy Plus seating at check-in only.
 MileagePlus members, including Premier members, cannot use complimentary, earned or mileage upgrades, or Economy Plus subscription benefits.